Yuss76A/the-discussion-blog/README.md

 The primary purpose of the CollaborateRequest model is to collect and store collaboration inquiries from users.
 It gathers data without needing to connect directly to the user accounts or posts, making it self-contained.
 It can be seen as a standalone input form that exists for specific functionality (collaboration inquiries), separate from the core user and content management of the application.

+- Relationships

+1. User

+* 1-to-1 with Account (user_id in Account references id in User)

+* 1-to-many with Post (author_id in Post references id in User)

+* 1-to-many with Comment (author_id in Comment references id in User)

+* 1-to-many with Notification (user_id in Notification references id in User)

+2. Post

+* Many-to-1 with User (author_id in Post references id in User)

+* Many-to-1 with Category (category_id in Post references id in Category)

+* 1-to-many with Comment (post_id in Comment references id in Post)

+3. Comment

+* Many-to-1 with Post (post_id in Comment references id in Post)

+* Many-to-1 with User (author_id in Comment references id in User)

+* Self-referencing for replies (parent_id in Comment references id in Comment)

+4. Category

+* 1-to-many with Post (category_id in Post references id in Category)

+5. Notification

+* Many-to-1 with User (user_id in Notification references id in User)

+* Optional Many-to-1 with Comment (comment_id in Notification references id in Comment)

+6. CollaborateRequest

+* No relationships (independent entity)

 ## Wireframes